-We deeply appreciate the support of the Esri Conservation Grant Program that, over the past several years, has provided free software, training, reduced-rate software maintenance, and ArcGIS Online subscriptions.
-Their generous contributions have supported our efforts to build an extensive geodatabase of springs across the desert southwest, and to publish online interactive maps and applications from our server.
+We deeply appreciate the support of the Esri Conservation Grant Program that has provided free software, training, reduced-rate software maintenance, and ArcGIS Online subscriptions over the past several years.
+Their generous contributions have supported our efforts to build an extensive geodatabase of springs across the west, and to publish online interactive maps and applications from our server.
 This capability allows us to better collaborate with partners, and to engage the public.
 For example, we have published online interactive maps of the Desert LCC and Southern Rockies LCC.
-Also, anyone can add a new spring to our map by playing with our Hide and Seep application for citizen scientists, designed by Jeri Ledbetter and William Beaver.

 We have developed many mapping applications, feature services, and story maps.
 Some are not available to the public due to sensitivity of the data (e.g. springs associated with archaeological sites or cultural resources).
 However, many are available online and showcase projects such as our Southern Rockies Landscape Conservation Cooperative, completed in September 2015, which includes springs distribution, climate predictions, and population change.